26 Jul The Truth about Bird Photography and a Goose Update

 Today, the bird is doing well.
 It walks without a limp and has caught up with the others in size.

 In fact, it’s impossible to tell which bird was rescued.
-(You may know that the Great Council of Birds rejected a proposal that birds should aid identification by wearing QR-Codes.)
+(You may know that the Great Council of Birds rejected a proposal that birds should wear QR-Codes to help identify them.)

 Here’s a photo of a Juvenile Egyptian Goose, flapping its wings.

 Note that some downy plumage remains as its adult feathers are appearing.